cuneytdogru/AngularBlog/README.md

 This is a test project developed using Angular v15.

 AngularBlog is a simple blog with posts and comments.
-App loads posts and comments from API endpoint shows while user scrolls.
+App loads posts and comments from API endpoint while user scrolls.

 ![image](https://user-images.githubusercontent.com/60742899/229247820-dfbb2276-2b0a-400c-87ba-51c034855ae0.png)